garaujodev/garaujodev.github.io/_posts/2023-02-28-how-to-hack-github-contributions-graph-specify-the-commit-date.md

 **But, this isn't the point.
 I don't want to teach you how to make your GitHub profile green.
 This is just a useless [Vanity Metric](https://www.productplan.com/glossary/vanity-metrics/).
 This blog post's purpose is just to share knowledge about git and prove that the GitHub Contributions Graph doesn't mean noting.
 Especially for Senior Engineers who, in most cases, use their time to teach and help others, or help in architecture decisions.
 Work isn't just git commits.**

 Another point is that you can add someone as a co-author, and draw in other profiles.
-A possible solution for this problem could be only counting signed commits as contributions to show in this chart.
+A possible solution for this problem could be only counting signed commits as contributions to show in this graph.

 That's it!
 Thanks for reading.